 The uncrowded beauty of Flinders Island can delight the modern visitor, however its history contains a dark chapter.
 With mixed feelings I set off to visit the island's abandoned settlement of Wybalenna.
 That is where a remnant of Tasmania's original people - those who hadn't been eliminated or kidnapped - were exiled as part of a tragic process.
 One which nowadays might be described as genocide.

 Allow me to set the scene.
 The Aboriginal peoples occupied every corner of Australia, including Tasmania, over 40000 years ago.
-They lived sustainably with well-developed culture for thousands of generations.
+They lived sustainably with sophisticated culture for thousands of generations.
 Then along came white settlers who considered the land unoccupied, and wanted it for themselves.
-As with colonisation stories the world over, there was conflict between the newcomers and the natives.
+As with colonisation stories the world over, there was conflict between the long-established residents and the newcomers.

-His plan proceeded, and by 1835 over 200 Aboriginal Tasmanians were moved - the last direct descendants of the original inhabitants.
+His plan proceeded, and by 1835 over 200 Aboriginal Tasmanians were moved - what were thought to be the last direct descendants of the original inhabitants.
 They were transferred to the west coast of Flinders Island, to a new settlement named Wybalenna - meaning "black man's houses".

 There isn't much left of the settlement today.
 I wandered around the restored chapel and the small cemetery, having to imagine the living places and activities which once occupied the surrounding empty space.

 The small chapel and its grounds serve as a monument to one of the stated intentions of the resettlement - to educate the natives and make them "like civilised people".
 Because they weren't thought of as civilised by the white people back then.